melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 Attributes are "decorations" applied to specific parts of the code to provide additional information.
-In Melange, attributes are used in two ways to enhance the expressiveness of generating JavaScript code.
+In Melange, attributes are used in two ways to enhance the expressiveness of generating JavaScript code: either reusing existing OCaml built-in attributes or defining new ones.

+##### Reusing OCaml attributes

-The first approach is leveraging the existing [OCaml's built-in attributes](https://v2.ocaml.org/manual/attributes.html#ss:builtin-attributes) to be used for JavaScript generation.
+The first approach is leveraging the existing [OCaml’s built-in attributes](https://v2.ocaml.org/manual/attributes.html#ss:builtin-attributes) to be used for JavaScript generation.